katyaynijha/MLProject1/README.md

 # Starting end-to-end ML project
 first initilize git
 ...
-for manual - write gollowing code in CMD initialize git using git init git add .- it will add all files to git
+either use GUI in vscode or  do manually for manual - write gollowing code in CMD initialize git using git init git add .- it will add all files to git